 “A safe, natural environment can be a break from our busy lives – a place to get some fresh air, to exercise or play – a place to go and relax.”
 Faculty for Public Health, 2010

-With the summer holidays fast approaching many families will be considering how to spend time with their children and the best fitoru reviews.
+With the summer holidays fast approaching many families will be considering how to spend time with their children.
 One option could be to visit an outdoor natural environment close to home (like parks, woodlands and beaches), free poker apps, and there is growing evidence to suggest that spending time in natural environments can have mental and physical health benefits for both children and adults alike.

 Outdoor environments can be an important setting for children to be physically active and take part in active play.
 In a study conducted with colleagues at the University of Bristol, Dr Ben Wheeler found that around half of children’s moderate to vigorous physical activity took place in green space at the weekend.
 One reason some researchers believe natural environments may inspire physical activity in children is that they are more varied and changeable than other indoor or manmade settings.